Research and Grants

 The Office of Research and Sponsored Programs offers the Graduate Student Scholarly and Creative Activity Grant.
 This is a competitive grant for creative and scholarly projects by graduate students in good standing at UWF.
 The purpose of the Graduate Student Research Awards is for funding to support research required for degree completion, independent projects or for travel for presentation at a conference.

-The Scholarly and Creative Activities Committee (SCAC) is pleased to announce the names of the UWF Graduate students who have been awarded the Spring 2014 Graduate Student Research Grant Awards.
+The Scholarly and Creative Activities Committee (SCAC) is pleased to announce the names of the UWF Graduate students who have been awarded the Fall 2014 Graduate Student Research Grant Awards.
 Grants of up to $1000 are available to graduate students in good standing to support degree-completion projects and conference travel.
-View the complete list of Graduate and Scholarly Creative Activity Grant Recipients - Spring 2014 winners.
-For more information, visit the SCAC web page or contact Christi Boddiford, Research Integrity Coordinator, at 850-857-6378 or email@example.com.
+View the complete list of Graduate and Scholarly Creative Activity Grant Recipients - Fall 2014.
+The call for proposals for the Spring awards starts January 7, 2014.
+All applications must be submitted to email@example.com due by February 5, 2015 at 5 p.m.

 Past Award Recipients